nicgirault/circosJS/readme.md

 **YlOrRd**:
 <img src="doc/palettes/YlOrRd.png" width="100%" height="10">

 ## Min/Max

-You can specify the min and max values of the dataset.
-If `'smart'` is used, the minimum and maximum will fit the range of values of the dataset.
+The default min and max values are computed according to the dataset.
+You can override these values by specifying a `min` or `max` attribute in the configuration.

 ## Custom datum formatting